olioskar/pico8-dev-env/README.md

 # PICO-8 Development Environment

-Self-contained PICO-8 lite development environment.
+Just a little self-contained PICO-8 lite dev environment.

 ## 🎯 What This Is